davetron5000/wtf-is-a-webpack/markdown/intro.md

 };
 !END CREATE_FILE

 This will do what we did before with Webpack, *except* it will place `bundle.js` inside `dist/` instead of the current directory.
 This path must be absolute for reasons that are uninteresting and arbitrary.
-To turn our intention into what Webpack wants, we use the Node module `path`, which has a function `resolve` which will make Webpack happy.
+To satisfy this unnecessary requirement, we use the Node module `path`, which has a function `resolve` which will take our intention to use `dist/` and specify the full path for Webpack.

-Also, yes, this file is in the root directory of our project, which is kindof unfortunate, but it'll make things easier for us for the time being, so just get used to it and be glad it's not called `WebpackFile`.
+Also, yes, this file is in the root directory of our project, which is unfortunate, but it'll make things easier for us for the time being, so just get used to it and be glad it's not called `WebpackFile`.

 With this configuration in place, we can run it like so: